 There is not much benefit to you for me to extract a tl;dr here, and synthesize key points.
 The reality is if you want to get smart, you need to put in the work and learn a lot.
 This guide is not the definitive one stop shop, but it covers all the key points for you to know what you don’t know that you don’t know yet, to fill in the blanks.
 If you are building a startup marketplace, or thinking about building one, this is a fantastic place to start.

 If you read it and find there are gaps and things that could be expounded upon, they have asked for feedback so they can build upon it.
-Please go here are give they guys feedback so incrementally better resources can be created to support the community.
+You can see the original post here.

 Happy new year!
 Make it a prosperous one.

 - ESOP Terms Cheat sheet

 - How does startup dilution for founders work with ESOPs and investment

 - How to size employee ownership share plans at startups?